Uh oh. What’s Plan B?

 - 5 Ways to keep your team happy and motivated, including:

-Before we can talk about the ways to keep your team happy, we need to tackle an important step that comes first.
+Before we can talk about the ways to maintain a happy team, we need to tackle an important step that comes first.

-If you don’t take this step, you can lose control of the situation from the very beginning, and it will be much, much harder to keep your team happy (not to mention loyal).
+If you don’t take this step, you can lose control of the situation from the very beginning, and it will be much, much harder to retain your team and keep morale up.

 Open up to your team